-One of the best and most challenging aspects of traveling around Italy are the quiet afternoons.
+One of the charming aspects of traveling around Italy are the quiet afternoons.
 Most stores and restaurants close between about 2:00 – 5:00 pm.
 It takes a bit of getting used to, but once you get in the rhythm, the day takes on a perfect ebb and flow of activity.
 Just when our bio-rhythms have slowed down, so does the town.
-After a few hours of down time, starting around 5:00 pm, little by little, the streets begin to come alive again.
+Then, after a few hours of downtime, starting around 5:00 pm, little by little, the streets begin to come alive again.
 NOW is the perfect time for tiramisu!
 What is better than an aperitif and a hunk of tiramisu, with its sugar and caffeine high, to get you ready for the night ahead?
 Eating tiramisu at 5:00 pm is the perfect solution for those of us who like to eat dessert first.
 Another perk?
 We have time to burn it off before bedtime.
 It is win-win!

 First, classic tiramisu:

 The perfect late afternoon pick-me-up.
-9. Place half of the coffee-soaked lady finger cookies in the bottom of the glass pan, forming the bottom layer.
+5. Place half of the coffee-soaked ladyfingers in the bottom of the glass pan, forming the bottom layer.
 Spoon half of the cream over the top of the cookies and spread evenly.
 Put another layer of coffee soaked cookies on top and spread on the rest of the cream.

-8. Lastly, dip the lady fingers in the coffee.
+4. For the first layer, dip the ladyfingers in the coffee mixture.
 All it takes is a very quick dip; lady fingers soak up the coffee quickly and you don’t want them to be soggy after they have soaked in the cream.

 The perfect late afternoon pick-me-up.

-9. Place half of the coffee-soaked lady finger cookies in the bottom of the glass pan, forming the bottom layer.
+5. Place half of the coffee-soaked ladyfingers in the bottom of the glass pan, forming the bottom layer.
 Spoon half of the cream over the top of the cookies and spread evenly.
 Put another layer of coffee soaked cookies on top and spread on the rest of the cream.